emardar/VividityEngine_Public/README.md

 # VividityEngine_Public
-A public version of a Vividity game engine.
+A public version of Vividity game engine.